buildwithgrove/docs/docs/supported-methods/ethereum-trace.md

 Eth-Trace is a specialized toolset for interacting with the Ethereum blockchain, enabling developers to trace and explore transaction history.
 With Eth-Trace's supported methods, developers can delve into the Ethereum network's historical data, querying transactional details, account balances, and more.

+### Supported Methods
+Supported methods are API functions specific to a given blockchain, enabling interaction with its distinct features.
+The following is a comprehensive list of our supported methods, along with brief descriptions to understand their purpose and functionality:

 | Methods | Description |
 |---------|-------------|
 | `trace_block` | Returns traces created at given block (OpenEthereum or Parity only) |